Sudhanva Deshpande @ IIT Bombay — What happened vs what really happened

 However, the student allegedly started to behave in a more aggressive and disruptive manner, refusing to leave and even filming the professor herself.
 Due to this, Deshpande’s address had to be cut short.

 This incident alarmed the professor so much, that she was allegedly compelled to call off the discussion that followed the screening.
-“Some of us really wanted to discuss the documentary among ourselves, but Professor Saha did not want to have a discussion under such intimidatory circumstances,” the student said.
+“Some of us really wanted to discuss the documentary in the class, but Professor Saha did not want to have a discussion under such intimidatory circumstances,” the student said.

 Later, 35 students from the HSS department submitted a signed petition to Dr Pooja Purang, the Head of the HSS Department, urging her to ensure that disciplinary action is taken against the student who “recorded the class against the professor's consent”.